By Jessie Festa (of Jessie on a Journey) & Colleen Kinsey (of Travel Meets Happy)

 Being a road warrior requires you to find sleep whenever and wherever.
 Don’t let a stiff neck and head bobbing disrupt your slumber.
 This adorable unicorn neck pillow is made with a memory foam pillow and matching sparkle eye mask allowing you to tap into a restful sleep and catch some z’s in transit.
 Price: $35.00

 Don’t let a little rain ruin your fun!
-Whether you’re exploring the Cliffs of Moher in Ireland or rainy season in Bali, you’re prepared to combat any downpour.
+Whether you’re exploring the Cliffs of Moher on a solo trip to Ireland or traveling during rainy season in Bali, you’re prepared to combat any downpour.
 This all purpose coat is actually a two-layer jacket, allowing you to keep dry and warm, plus it’s great for layering!
 Don’t miss the special sale price.
 Price:

 Cold feet is a guaranteed way to damper any mood while you’re exploring.
 Warm up those tootsies with merino wool socks!
 SMARTWOOL includes a supportive arch brace without adding bulk, so you can still fit into your favorite boot.
 With a seamless toe and temperature control fabric, your feet will be doing the happy dance clear across town.
 Price: $22.95